-Research from the Ethics & Compliance Initiative finds that misconduct tends to increase when the economy is good.
-While in the US the Trump Administration may have put the brakes on some regulatory enforcement, corporate misconduct still runs high.
+Research from the Ethics & Compliance Initiative finds that misconduct increases when the economy is good.
+While the Trump Administration may have stopped some regulatory enforcement in the US, corporate misconduct still runs high.

-In this past year, bribery, money laundering, other fraud and trade sanctions dominated the news.
-With continued attention on the #MeToo movement, coworker behavior also made news.
+This past year, bribery, money laundering, fraud, and trade sanctions dominated the news.
+With continued attention to the #MeToo movement, coworker behavior also made the news.

-This past year was notable for the Department of Justice’s revisions to its evaluation criteria for compliance programs of companies that are the focus on criminal conduct.
-These new criteria provide much more specificity about what DOJ prosecutors will look at when investigating, charging and recommending criminal sentencing for businesses.
+This past year was notable for the Department of Justice’s revisions to its evaluation criteria for compliance programs of companies that focus on criminal conduct.
+These new criteria provide much more specificity about what DOJ prosecutors will look at when investigating, charging, and recommending criminal sentencing for businesses.

 - Whitepaper: The DOJ’s Antitrust Compliance Guidelines

-Fraud, which is a catch-all for many topics, including bribery, money laundering, misappropriation and certain conflicts of interest, continues its dominance.
-Outside of the bribery and money laundering arena, this year’s largest fraud case was GE’s settlement of over $1.5 billion from the toxic securities scandal from the Great Recession (cases continue to linger on).
+Fraud continues its dominance, a catch-all for many topics, including bribery, money laundering, misappropriation, and inevitable conflicts of interest.
+Outside of the corruption and money laundering arena, this year’s most significant fraud case was GE’s settlement of over $1.5 billion from the toxic securities scandal of the Great Recession (cases continue to linger on).
 Huawei also made headlines as the US sought to extradite its CFO, who was arrested in Canada on fraud charges.

-Of course, other countries also have gotten on the anti-bribery bandwagon in recent years for FCPA and their own laws’ violations.
-Internationally, many of the headlines address bribery scandals, including where the US is able to invoke its extraterritorial reach (for example, Unaoil, Alstom).
-In the year’s major case, the Swedish company Ericsson, was issued the largest bribery penalty ever of over $1 billion.
+Recently, many headlines have addressed bribery scandals, including where the US can invoke its extraterritorial reach (for example, Unaoil, Alstom).
+Of course, other countries have also recently gotten on the anti-bribery bandwagon for FCPA and their laws’ violations.
+In the year’s major case, the Swedish company Ericsson was issued the most significant bribery penalty of over $1 billion.

-Other major companies charged with or settling bribery violations included: Uber, Walmart, Microsoft, Juniper Networks, Barclays, and Samsung.
+Other significant companies charged with or settling bribery violations included: Uber, Walmart, Microsoft, Juniper Networks, Barclays, and Samsung.

 Money laundering also appeared as a problem with European banks, including Swedbank and Deutsche Bank.
 A February headline indicated that UK anti-money laundering rules are often ignored or sidestepped.

 Antitrust issues remain a continuing news focus.
-Key stories involved European banks’ involvement in a foreign exchange rate-rigging cartel and the aftermath of an aluminum price-fixing conspiracy allegedly involving Goldman Sachs, JPMorgan Chase and Glencore.
-News articles included stories regarding price fixing, bid-rigging, espionage and premerger notification violations.
+News articles included price-fixing, bid-rigging, espionage, and premerger notification violations.
+Key stories involved European banks’ involvement in a foreign exchange rate-rigging cartel and the aftermath of an aluminum price-fixing conspiracy allegedly involving Goldman Sachs, JPMorgan Chase, and Glencore.,

 This year was notable for the new US Department of Justice evaluation criteria for compliance management, including a version for the DOJ’s Antitrust Division.
 According to one story, this slightly moderates the Division’s “first come” program whereby a company to first report its involvement in an antitrust scheme, such as price-fixing or bid-rigging, escapes prosecution.
-Now, because every company can gain benefits from strong compliance efforts, any company involved in such an antitrust scheme may benefit even if not the first to come forward.
+Now, because every company can benefit from solid compliance efforts, any company involved in such an antitrust scheme may help, even if not the first to come forward.

-Much is being made of working with third parties and both the risk they present and the challenge of working responsibly with them.
+Much is being made of working with third parties, the risk they present, and the challenge of working responsibly with them.
 Stories on supply chain ethics continue to grow in attention with the media.
 Some of the headlines involved: